 “We’ve made contact with Maia from the Climate Club, so she’s going to come up to Whangārei Girls’ High School and work with our Switch students on the Ripple programme, so that’s really exciting for our students,” says WGHS Head of Technology and Switch, Rebecca Maunder.

-For council’s Education and Enviroschools Manager, Susan Karels, the workshop was a chance to work with partners from across council, as well as external facilitators, to deliver climate expertise to inform future teaching and learning.
+For council’s Education and Enviroschools Manager, Susan Karels, the workshop provided an opportunity to collaborate with colleagues across council and external specialists, to share climate expertise that will inform future teaching and learning.

 “We’ve been able to draw on the resources of the Enviroschools Programme and work with experts throughout the realms of climate change knowledge,” – Susan Karels, Enviroschools Regional Coordinator.

-Altogether, Te Ao Hurihuri has the potential to reach over 5,000 ākonga through schools with teachers who attended the workshop.
+Altogether, Te Ao Hurihuri has the potential to reach over 5,000 ākonga through the schools of teachers who attended the workshop.

-Kaiako experienced a groundbreaking virtual reality environmental teaching programme
+Kaiako experienced Blake NZ-VR’s groundbreaking virtual reality climate change lesson